almightyboz/data-structures-array-list-challenge/complexity.md

 Misc Notes:
 A search data structure is any data structure that allows the efficient retrieval of specific items from a set of items, like a record from a database.
-Locating the desired item in a list by lineare search requres a number of operations proportional to the number n of items.
+Locating the desired item in a list by linear search requres a number of operations proportional to the number n of items.

 * new - O(1)
 * add - O(4)  => (1 if bumping @size isn't an operation) Otherwise, one operation more than set